 Accommodation options consist of small hotels, B&B’s, guest houses and holiday rentals.
 Luxury accommodations are sparse – the accommodations are mainly in the 1-3-star categories.

 Réunion Island has a tropical climate.
 Winter is in July-August (opposite to the northern hemisphere) and is slightly cooler (18-24 degrees Celsius) and wet.
 Summers are hot (28-32 degrees Celsius) and humid.
 The west coast tends to be drier than the east coast.
 Note that it is colder up in the mountains (such as in Le Maïdo and Cilaos) so it’s advisable to bring a light jacket or sweater/hoodie.
 If you intend to go hiking, please ensure you have proper hiking clothes, shoes and other equipment, as well as sufficient water and food.
 The paths can be quite treacherous, especially after a rain shower.

 There have been numerous (fatal) shark attacks on Réunion Island in the past years.
 It’s relatively safe (i.e. low risk) to swim or practise water sports within the confines of a lagoon such as at L’Ermitage-Les-Bains or Saint-Pierre, however, it’s not advisable (in some cases, it’s prohibited) to swim or surf in open-ocean areas.
 If you’re not sure, please check with the local authorities or tourism office.
-My personal advice is to relax at the beach, cool off in shallow areas (of a lagoon) and be active inland – the mountainous interior just begs to be explored!
+My personal advice is to relax at the beach, cool off in shallow areas (of a lagoon or a rock pool) and be active inland – the mountainous interior just begs to be explored!